RamnathKumar181/Brain-based-Subject-Identification/README.md

 In this repo, we share our codes from our experiment settings for different sleep stages - AWA, REM, S1, S2 and SWS.
 The codes have been simplified and have been segregated based on the dataset, for easy use and understanding.

+Although we were not able to push for a paper with this project, I believe we have shown that further study of this setting is warranted, and have provided ample results for attribution for brain-based subject identification.

 ### Requirements

 * Python == 3.7 or 3.8